 A clerestory typically consists of a wall built above part of the roof with high windows to let in light.
 A clerestory can be easily created using the Roof Cuts Wall at Bottom setting in the Wall Specification.

 Open the plan in which you would like to create a clerestory.

 In this example, a 20' x 30' rectangular structure with a 6:12 gable roof is used.

-If you need instruction on how to create a gable roof please visit the Related Articles section at the bottom of this page.
+If you need instruction on how to create a gable roof please, visit the Related Articles section below.

-Click the Select Objects button, then click on the ridge edge of the roof plane that will be below and in front of the clerestory wall to select it.
+Using the Select Objects tool, click on the ridge edge of the roof plane that will be below and in front of the clerestory wall to select it.

 Click on the temporary dimension that tells you how far the ridge is from the baseline.